P0562 Code – System Voltage Low

 Normally modern cars are using a 12-volt system.
 When the engine is shut off, you normally should have 12 volts in the system and when the engine is running, the alternator should charge the car 13.5-14.3 volts.

-When the engine control unit recognizes a voltage of under 10 volts for 1 minute when the engine is running, it will trigger the P0562 trouble code.
+The P0562 code means that the engine control unit recognizes a voltage of under 10 volts for 1 minute when the engine is running in the electric system.
+Common causes are low charging from the alternator or a bad car battery.
+It can also be caused by bad wirings.

 Low voltage can give a lot of strange and different symptoms in your car.
 To write all those symptoms would take forever, so I will list the most common symptoms of the P0562 code.
 Sometimes there could be a problem with the power wire to the engine control unit, and you will not get any symptoms except a check engine light.